Strategic Planning through an Equity Lens

 • There is time taken to discuss the process as well as the plan to ensure that those who hold marginalized identities are not burdened by either.

-• Conversations are regularly held to ascertain whether or not racial equity was thoughtfully included during various parts of the process.
+• Conversations are regularly held to ascertain whether or not equity was thoughtfully included during various parts of the process.

 Her kindness is a balm.
 I like that even though we were familiar with them, going over the ground rules each month helped settle and place us.
 I appreciated the resources and have used many of them since.